BitThunder/bitthunder.github.com/docs/toolchain/toolchain.md

 The BitThunder toolchain, BTDK (BitThunder Development Kit) is now available on Github.

+# NEWS: BTDK for Windows available imminently.
+I'll be looking at getting the build environment and toolchain working on Apple's OSX very shortly.

 ## Quick Build Instructions

 {% highlight bash %}